Guidance on taking leave

 Yes, provided that the total time is 14 or fewer consecutive days (not business days) and your chair/director approves.
 Otherwise, you must take sick leave and inform your chair, who will find alternative means to provide instruction.
 If a child is withheld from school for more than 14 contiguous days, you must submit an AWL request to continue teaching remotely.

-I am currently sick but not withheld from campus.
+I am currently sick .
 Can I teach remotely?

 No. Illness requires you to take sick leave, and teaching is not allowed (face-to-face or remotely) while on sick leave.
 However, in some circumstances of temporary disability (e.g., a broken leg), an ADA accommodation can be requested and may be granted to allow remote instruction.